-We note that the goal of this experiment is to evaluate the internal reasoning ability of MLLMs as recommenders.
+The goal of this experiment is to evaluate how well MLLMs can recover Seeker preferences from the available post-conversation evidence, and not end-to-end conversational policy.
 We do not compare specific fine-tuned or purpose-built MLLM-based CRS for fashion recommendation, as it is beyond the scope of this work.
 Accordingly, all models are provided with the same prompt as above, the full item catalogue \& metadata, and the complete tagged transcript at the conversation level.
 We then instruct them to complete the same item rating survey task as the Assistants.
-We also include two baselines: (i) \textit{Baseline: Random}, which randomly sample ratings from the Seeker's empirical groudn thruth distribution, and (ii) \textit{Baseline: Mode Rating}, which returns the mode (i.e. most common) rating of 1.
+We also include two baselines: (i) \textit{Baseline: Random}, which randomly samples ratings from the Seeker's empirical ground truth distribution, and (ii) \textit{Baseline: Mode Rating}, which returns the mode (i.e. most common) rating of 1.
 Our analysis first examines rating distributions, followed by item-level alignment and preference generalization.

 \paragraph{\textbf{Performance Overview}}